afroditeapp/afrodite-backend/docs/api_usage.md

 Also deletion date can be queried with HTTP GET to that address.
 HTTP DELETE to that address will cancel deletetion request.

+### Account ban status

+If account is in `banned` state, HTTP GET to `/account_api/ban_status` can be used for querying ban status.

+### Profile flagging

+Account can flag profiles with HTTP POST to `/profile_api/flag/{account_id}`.

+### Account data export

+Each server has different data on it, so client asks account data export from each server.
+Server produces ZIP of account data at some point.

+Account data export can be created with HTTP POST to `/{api}/data_export_request`.
+HTTP GET to that returns status of the current request.
+When data request is complete `/{api}/data_export_request/{zip_file_name}` can be used to download the file.

+### Likes

+#### Like profiles

+Use HTTP POST to `/account_api/like/{account_id}` to like a profile.
+Response will tell if it was a match.
+To remove a like use HTTP DELETE.

+Use HTTP GET to `/account_api/my_likes/page/next` get next page of my likes.
+HTTP POST to `/account_api/my_likes/page/reset` to reset paging.

+Paging will start from the latest likes.

+#### View received likes

+Use HTTP GET to `/account_api/received_likes/page/next` get next page of my likes.
+HTTP POST to `/account_api/received_likes/page/reset` to reset paging.

+Likes will be removed from these lists when match is formed.
+Paging will start from the latest likes.

+### Bloking

+#### Block account

+To block visiblity and interactions to specific account use HTTP POST to `/account_api/block/{account_id}`.
+Block can be reverted using HTTP DELETE to that same address.

+HTTP GET `/account_api/my_blocks/page/next` can used to get next list of account which I have been bloked.
+HTTP POST `/account_api/my_blocks/page/reset` will reset the paging.

+#### Be blocked

+Blocked account will get notification about the bloking using WebSocket.
+This notification will repeat until received_blocks is queried at least once.

+Use HTTP GET to `/account_api/received_blocks/page/next` get next page of received blocks.
+HTTP POST to `/account_api/received_blocks/page/reset` to reset paging.

+### Chat

+#### Sending messages

+HTTP POST to `/chat_api/message/send/{account_id}` sends a new message.
+Message ID will be returned.
+Messages can only be sent to matches.

+If WebSocket is connected, message delivery info will be received from it.

+HTTP GET to `/chat_api/message/status/{message_id}` will tell is the message delivered.

+Server saves hashes of latest 5 messages in an conversation.
+These will be used for verifying flagged chat reports.

+#### Receiving messages

+When messages available event is received from WebSocket or as push notification, the user can then get new messages using HTTP GET `/chat_api/message/list_new`.
+Those messages can be marked as received using HTTP POST `/chat_api/message/mark_received` with a list of message IDs.

+### Chat flagging

+Chat can be flagged with HTTP POST to `/chat_api/flag/{chat_id}`.
+Latest 5 messages in the chat will be sent to the server for admin moderation.

+##### WebSocket and push notifications

+Chat service has WebSocket for sendng events to users.
+If that is connected, then push notifications are disabled from server.
+Other servers can also use this API for sending events to clients.

 ### Admin features

 #### Image moderation